 How to use Anymemo

 Start learning.
-On one “side” you’ll see the word, and on the other, the definition.
+On one “side,” you’ll see the word, and on the other, the definition.
 Then you give yourself a score depending on your knowledge of the word.
-The app will remind will automatically remind you of the words you still haven’t learned.
+The app will automatically remind you of the words you still haven’t learned.

 You can connect Anymemo to a dictionary app like Color Dict that will show you more information about the word (it also contains a thesaurus).